 In collaboration with The Beckley Foundation.

-Lysergic acid diethylamide is a psychedelic drug that was first synthesized in 1938 by Albert Hofmann.
-LSD literally takes you in a ‘trip’ to the deepest parts of human consciousness.
-People can have a spiritual-experience, time perception is altered, music feels like heaven, all sensations are heightened.
-However, bad thoughts can also turn to be extremely disturbing, read more below on harm reduction to avoid this!
+Lysergic acid diethylamide (LSD) is a psychedelic drug that was first synthesized in 1938 by Albert Hofmann.
+It normally comes as a "tab", a small piece of blotter paper which is placed under the tongue.
+Acid takes about an hour to kick in.
+It literally takes you on a ‘trip’ to the deepest parts of human consciousness.
+People report things like having heightened sensations, spiritual experiences, altered time perception, and music feeling heavenly.
+However, bad thoughts can also turn into extremely disturbing experiences (a "bad trip").

 The Beckley Foundation is a pioneer institution conducting cutting-edge research on the therapeutic potential of this psychedelic.
 Their scientists also believe LSD is a master key to unravel the inner workings of consciousness.